 Despite the then Education Secretary Nicky Morgan suggested in 2015, that a year 6 pupil who didn’t meet the required level at the end of Key Stage 2, might be required to resit their SATs exams when starting secondary school.
 However these plans were dropped in 2016.

 In November 2018, the Department for Education announced that pupils with complex special educational needs would be assessed using an ‘aspects of engagement’ approach from 2020.

-National curriculum assessments (SATS) are one of the means through which the Department for Education holds schools accountable for their performance.
+The main purpose of the national curriculum assessments (SATS) is as a means through which the Department for Education holds schools accountable for their performance.
 However in 2019, the Schools’ inspectorate, Ofsted, introduced a new education inspection framework which aimed to place greater focus on curriculum breadth and depth, and less focus on internally generated school performance data.